alauri/Aiven-web-monitor/README.md

     $ make services-down

-## TODO
+## Additional ideas

-This is a very simple project, with a very basic project structure and configuration.
+In the meanwhile of the development I have had additional ideas that can be found under the page *ideas* of the documentation that can be built with:

-In the meanwhile of the development I have had additional ideas that I haven't had time to implement; these ideas can be found within the documentation.
+    $ make doc